 Graduates of Liberty go into the health care industry, the manufacturing industry, and clinical care, not to mention a variety of other lines of work.
 The most highly represented industry among alumni is religious service.
 Very few Liberty grads go into the military or armed forces industry; in fact, less than two percent of alumni enter this industry.
 Though Liberty grads score high on the SAT, below-average pay in the workforce is common for this demographic.
 Starting salaries of $43K are the median among Liberty grads.

 Liberty grads who become Senior Network Engineers garner financial rewards beyond any other job type for this group — these alumni rake in an average $101K annually.
 However, Human Resources Managers and Clinical Directors also rank as top-earners (bringing in around $54K and about $50K, respectively).
 Collecting the smallest paychecks are Pastors — they bring in $32K.

 Home to a large number of Liberty alums, Richmond, Va. is by far the most attractive city for these former students.
 Another city that attracts a wealth of Liberty grads is Austin, Texas; given its high compensation (approximately $93K is the average salary), the city's popularity should come as no surprise.
 Though Miami, Fla. takes the cake for lowest pay among Liberty grads (the median salary is $34K there), it remains a common destination for former students.
 Other common destinations include Baltimore, Md. and Lynchburg, Va.

-Liberty students with a Bachelor of Science in Computer Science (CS) can expect to make the most money (approximately $90K on average per year) compared to their fellow graduates.
-Those holding a Bachelor's Degree, Psychology are less fortunate in terms of earnings, bringing in $29K on average per year.
+Liberty students with a Bachelor of Science in Computer Science (CS) can expect to make the most money ($90K on average per year) compared to their fellow graduates.
+Graduates holding a Bachelor's Degree, Psychology fare the worst in terms of compensation with an average yearly salary of around $29K.